 Foot & Ankle Conditions

 Foot and ankle pain is one of the main reasons people seek out orthopedic care.
-Conditions such as diabetes or ill-fitting shoes can cause serious complications which must be treated immediately.
+Conditions such as diabetes or ill-fitting shoes can cause serious complications, which must be treated immediately by an orthopedic foot doctor in Brooklyn, NY.

 What Type of Doctor Should You See for Foot or Ankle Pain?

-Our podiatrists treat the full range of foot and ankle problems, including any pain or discomfort from foot abnormalities.
-If you suffer from vascular, renal or diabetes-related conditions, your feet may be affected as well.
-We offer preventative screenings for all diabetic patients, as well as extensive ulcer care.
+Our podiatrists in Brooklyn, NY treat the full range of foot and ankle problems, including any pain or discomfort from foot abnormalities.
+If you suffer from vascular, renal, or diabetes-related conditions, your feet may be affected as well.
+We offer a full range of orthopedic foot and ankle care, including preventative screenings for all diabetic patients and extensive ulcer treatment.

 If you are in search of a pediatric foot and ankle specialist, you should visit our pediatric orthopedic specialists.
 Our specially trained pediatric orthopedic staff is committed to the total care of your child's orthopedic problems, from the simplest fractures to the most complex congenital anomalies.